DolbyIO/rts-uikit-ios/README.md

 ## Getting Started

-This guide demostrates how to use the Real-time Streaming UI components to quickly build a streaming monitoring app for iOS devices.
+This guide demostrates how to use the RTS UI components to quickly build a streaming monitor app for iOS devices.

 ### Build a Sample App